7L7K/GesahniV2/frontend/README.md

 npm run lint
 ```

 Note: The backend exposes both versioned (`/v1`) and unversioned endpoints.
-The UI targets the unversioned paths by default.
+The UI targets versioned endpoints by default and follows redirects for legacy paths.

 For backend deployment instructions and additional environment variables, consult the [project README](../README.md).